Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - default rater influence: should be zero but in theory doesn't have to be
 - default ratee average: should be zero but in theory doesn't have to be
 - default ratee confidence: a number between 0 and 1
-- ratingType
-- min
-- max
+- ratingType / scoreType: includes whether the rating (or average) is integer or decimal, min score, max score.
+A question to consider is whether it makes sense for the rating to be one var type (e.g. integer) while allowing the average to be another (e.g. decimal).
+I'm thinking they need to be the same.

 default ratee average and confidence define a single, additional rating that is automatically applied to every ratee, where the author is the seed user.
 Setting default ratee confidence = 0 is the same effect as completely omitting this rating.

 # Functions

-## function: theReallyImportantGrapeRankFunction
+## function: calculateGrapeRankScorecards

-not sure what to name this function; calculateGrapeRankScorecards? calculateScorecards? calculateG?

 This is one of the cornerstone functions of the grapevine